The earth's environment at Bradleys Head

 - Investigate the structural features of some Australian native plants

 - Create a unique nature map using locally found natural materials

 - Take the return walk to Athol Hall and discuss the physical features of the harbour, including the difference between a bay and a harbour.

 - Farewell and depart on bus

 What to bring

-Remember to bring a hat, sunscreen, wet weather gear, and lunch which should be low waste with a refillable water bottle.
+Remember to wear a hat and sunscreen, bring wet weather gear, and lunch which should be low waste with a refillable water bottle.
 Drinking water is available.
-It's a good idea for students to bring their gear in a backpack or similar (not plastic bags).
+Please bring your gear in a backpack or similar, and not a plastic bag.

 Getting there and parking

 Bradleys Head is located between Athol and Taylors Bay.
 Travelling by bus drive along Military Road, Mosman and then continue to Bradleys Head Road to the parking area near the amphitheatre.

 - Sealed roads